OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/115288826-e734fe00-a11f-11eb-9be0-cb703990128f.png)

-**Import**
+**Import PVA Chatbot and Flows**

-7. Click Home Tab at the top of Power Apps for Teams App
+7. Click Home Tab at the top of Power Apps for Teams App.

-9. Below Recent Apps Click See More ->
+9. Below Recent Apps Click See More ->.

 ![image](https://user-images.githubusercontent.com/54556057/115288902-02077280-a120-11eb-8f1b-38f7bb9ae749.png)

-9. Click See All Under Items Created for TEAM_NAME
+9. Click See All Under Items Created for TEAM_NAME.

 ![image](https://user-images.githubusercontent.com/54556057/115288964-1481ac00-a120-11eb-9464-c0a15f20828d.png)

-10. Click Import at top of Solution Explorer
+10. Click Import at top of Solution Explorer.

 ![image](https://user-images.githubusercontent.com/54556057/115289212-54489380-a120-11eb-8100-c3bd50652a90.png)

-11. Choose the Zip file you downloaded from the Adoption Bot GitHub Repro
+11. Choose the Zip file you downloaded from the Adoption Bot GitHub Repro.

-12. Click Next
+12. Click Next.

 ![image](https://user-images.githubusercontent.com/54556057/115289319-704c3500-a120-11eb-8595-6a07af58840b.png)

-13. You should see confirmation we are importing 2 Flows and 1 Chatbot
+13. You should see confirmation we are importing 2 Flows and 1 Chatbot.

 ![image](https://user-images.githubusercontent.com/54556057/115289401-835f0500-a120-11eb-8d9a-b2a16890d7be.png)

-14. Click Next
+14. Click Next.

-15. Next we need to specify Connections for Teams and Office 365 user connectors used in the Flows
+16. Next we need to specify Connections for Teams and Office 365 user connectors used in the Flows.

 **Create or select connections for Flows**

 16. If you have existing connections choose them now.
-To create new connections, Click dropdown next to Microsoft Teams and + New Connection
+A connection is the security  context (account) the Flow runs under.
+To create new connections, Click dropdown next to Microsoft Teams and + New Connection.

 ![image](https://user-images.githubusercontent.com/54556057/115289661-d1740880-a120-11eb-96c0-17a0b092bf5a.png)